OpenNebula/addon-3par/README.md

 * SYSTEM datastore
 * support migration from one to another SYSTEM datastore if both are with `3par` TM_MAD
 * TRIM/discard in the VM when virtio-scsi driver is in use (require `DEV_PREFIX=sd` and `DISCARD=unmap`)
-* disk images can be thin [deduplicated] provisioned RAW block devices
+* disk images can be full provisioned, thin provisioned, thin deduplicated, thin compressed or thin deduplicated and compressed RAW block devices
 * support different 3PAR CPGs as separate datastores
 * support for 3PAR Priority Optimization Policy (QoS)
 * live VM snapshots
+* live VM migrations

 ## Limitations